MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 ## Set up the application

 Start by importing the required modules.
-The sample uses the [SharedMap DDS](https://fluidframework.com/docs/data-structures/map/) from the Fluid Framework and the [liveShare](/javascript/api/@microsoft/teams-js/liveShare) namespace from the Teams Client SDK.
+The sample uses the [SharedMap DDS](https://fluidframework.com/docs/data-structures/map/) from the Fluid Framework and the [LiveShareClient](/javascript/api/@microsoft/live-share/liveshareclient) class.
 The sample supports Teams Meeting Extensibility so we'll need to include the [Teams Client SDK](https://github.com/OfficeDev/microsoft-teams-library-js).
 Finally, the sample is designed to run both locally and in a Teams meeting so we'll need to include some additional Fluid Framework pieces needed to [test the sample locally](https://fluidframework.com/docs/testing/testing/#azure-fluid-relay-as-an-abstraction-for-tinylicious).

 Applications create Fluid containers using a schema that defines a set of _initial objects_ that will be available to the container.
 The sample uses a SharedMap to store the most recent die value that was rolled.
 For more information, see [Data modeling](https://fluidframework.com/docs/build/data-modeling/).